 For professionals already working on social policy in government, international organisations and development agencies, global advocacy agencies and international non-governmental organisations (INGOs), this course provides an in-depth understanding and knowledge of the subject area.

 Teaching is conducted through a combination of lectures, seminars, laboratory classes, small-group work and problem-solving.

-Assessment can vary across modules between a combination of essays, oral presentations, posters and portfolio work.
+Assessment can vary across modules between a combination of essays, oral presentations, policy reviews, posters and portfolio work.
 You are assessed in a variety of ways in order to test a range of knowledge, skills and capabilities.
 There is also a dissertation, which provides the opportunity to focus in-depth on a topic of individual choice.
 You can choose to do a standard dissertation or a dissertation linked to an internship.
 One-to-one supervision is provided for students when undertaking their dissertations, during which the intellectual and methodological issues of the dissertation are discussed, and you can get help and support in planning your work.